MDMAchine/coreml-model-conversion-script/README.md

 This script expects ["convert_original_stable_diffusion_to_diffusers.py"](https://gist.github.com/saftle/c5e222c6231e7b19f01bb93ac9fcc191/raw/961d49481f472159c0696d929b10647b2c0cc158/replace_vae.py) to be located in root directory.
 And [diffusers](https://huggingface.co/docs/diffusers/installation) - [Link2](https://pypi.org/project/diffusers/) installed.
 Preferably use the "convert_original_stable_diffusion_to_diffusers.py" from the [updated diffusers](https://github.com/huggingface/diffusers).

 Variant selector is rudimentary.
-If you cant remember whats on and off either look at the files or "reset" it enable all then disable all.
+If you cant remember whats on and off, either look at the files or "reset" it by running enable all, then disable all.
 After that make other selections.

 ## No guarantee it runs "as is" on any setup.
 Editing may be required!